Apidcloud/RecorderTest/README.md

 Run the build resulting file as above, while setting `-executeMethod` to `BuildHelper.BuildLinux` or `BuildHelper.BuildLinux64` or `BuildHelper.BuildLinuxUniversal`

 #### WebGL
-Make sure to disable `anti-aliasing`, as described above, before running the following command:
+Make sure to **disable** `anti-aliasing`, as described above, before running the following command:

 `$ <unity-executable-or-app-path> -quit -batchmode -projectPath ./ -executeMethod BuildHelper.BuildWeb -logFile buildLog.txt`

 Alternatively, if you want to automate the extra setup described next section, you can run the following instead:

 `$ <unity-executable-or-app-path> -quit -batchmode -projectPath ./ -executeMethod BuildHelper.BuildWeb -logFile buildLog.txt && node WebGl/inject.js`

+Or simply adapt `buildAndInjectWebGL.sh` to your needs, and execute it:

+`$ bash ./buildAndInjectWebGL.sh`

 ### Run WebGl build